 Avengers: Endgame is coming, and everyone is getting ready for the greatest cinematic bash of the year.
 True Marvel fans -and even the fringe ones- have had to forcibly watch Captain Marvel inspite of it being a second-grade movie just because it contains major plot points for Endgame.
 However, there are some who are preparing to spoil the fun with ‘spoilers’.
 Who are these people?
 Where do they come from?

 Sitting in the cafeteria, I came across an issue which not only aims to scar not only my Marvel fandom but also several movies and TV series which have become a religion of their own.
-The one and only holy commandment in movie and TV series watching is that spoilers are a strict no-no. People who give spoilers think of them as major notorious forces who are born to liberate people from their love of inanimate and fictional objects.
-However, the people on the receiving end have nothing but immense hate for them.
+The one and only holy commandment in movies’ and TV series’ watching is that spoilers are a strict no-no. People who give spoilers think of them as notorious forces who are born to liberate people from their love of inanimate and fictional objects.
+However, the people on the receiving end have nothing but disdain for them.

 So next time you think you look cool by spoiling someone’s happiness take a hard look at yourself and shut up.
 Savvy?